tarof429/stuckathome/rhcsa/README.md

 A hidden property is `AllowUsers`.
 This lets you restrict who can SSH to the server.

 The SSH service listener port can be customized.
-SSH service configuration is in /etc/ssh/sshd_config.
-If you want to change the listener port, find the line that specifies a port, uncomment and change it to a different port (such as 22), and run `semanage port -m -t ssh_port_t -p tcp 2022`.
-If you want to ADD a port, then uncomment `PORT 22` and add another line with `PORT 2022` (for example).
-Then run `semanage port -a -t ssh_port_t -p tcp 2022`.
+SSH service configuration is in `/etc/ssh/sshd_config`.
+If you want to change the listener port, find the line that specifies a port, uncomment and change it to a different port (such as 2022), and run `semanage port -m -t ssh_port_t -p tcp 2022` (this is mentioned in /etc/ssh/sshd_config).
+If you want to add a port, then uncomment `PORT 22` and add another line with `PORT 2022` (for example).
+Then run `semanage port -a -t ssh_port_t -p tcp <port>`.
 Afterwards restart the SSH service.
 You may also need to update the firewall rules.
+If port 2022 is used, then run `firewall-cmd --add-port 2022 --permanent; firewall-cmd --reload`.

 ## Timezone

-To change the timezone, run `timedatectl list-timezones` to get a list of timezones and then run `timedatectl set-timezone=<timezone>`.
+To list timezones run `timedatectl list-timezones`.
+To set the timezone, run `timedatectl set-timezone=<timezone>`.

 ## NTP

-RedHat uses chronyd for NTP.
+RedHat uses `chronyd` for NTP.

 Make sure timedatectl says that NTP synchronization is enabled.